qcware/platform_client_library_python/README.md

 Your account dashboard has information on all the available solvers that can be used.

 ### Chemistry
 Consider trying to find the ground state energy of the H2 molecule with a given bond distance `d`.
-This can be done with the `qcware.physics` library.
+This can be done with the [Variational Quantum Eigensolver](https://arxiv.org/abs/1304.3061) with the `qcware.physics` library.

 ```python
 import qcware